Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     Tag  cpu_usage
 ```

-In this example we use the CPU usage to generate records.
-Each record will be tagged to `cpu_usage` tag.
-If we want to process records which have this tag, we can use `Match` property:
+We collect the CPU usage to generate records.
+Each record will be tagged with `cpu_usage`.
+Now we can define FILTERs to process only these records with the help of `Match`:

 ```bash
 [FILTER]